 As shown in Fig.~\ref{fig:vae_inr}(b), our framework integrates a hypernetwork with an INR.
 The convolutional encoder leverages the same configuration as in Fig.~\ref{fig:vae_inr}(a), featuring a series of convolutional layers.
-It processes cross-section data and compresses it into a 32-dimensional latent vector.
+It processes cross section data and compresses it into a 32-dimensional latent vector.
 This vector is then passed to the hypernetwork decoder, which consists of standard multi-layer perceptron layers with ReLU activations.
 The hypernetwork's output provides the weights for the INR.
 Finally, the INR takes coordinates as input and reconstructs the original input data.
-This pipeline enables networks to be trained in an end-to-end manner by minimizing the following loss function
+This pipeline enables networks to be trained in an end-to-end manner with the following loss function: